chahinehaji/LSTM_for_time_series_forecasting/README.md

 # LSTM for time series forecasting

 In this repository I will implement a LSTM architecture for time series forecasting.
-We used heartbeat record as data.
+We used heartbeat records as dataset.
 <br/>